From Christmas Stocking Fillers To Land Fillers

 There are now sales every month of the year, you know the type, always ending this Sunday, until the next even better sale starts on Monday.
 However many of us still have the mentality of spending our Christmas money in January when the sale season historically begins.

-I think online shopping can lead to more mistake purchases and even more fashion faux pas that we convince ourselves we will slim down to, find something to go with, wear around the house, might come in if we go to a Rocky Horror show this year.
+I think online shopping can lead to more mistake purchases and even more fashion faux pas that we convince ourselves we will slim down to, find something to go with, wear around the house, might come in handy if we go to a Rocky Horror show this year.

 An average consumer throws away 70 pounds (31.75 kilograms) of clothing per year.
 Globally we produce 13 million tons of textile waste each year 95% of which could be reused or recycled.